luigisaetta/cxr-anomaly-detection/README.md

 Compressed images have been packed in TF TRFrecord format and can be downloaded from the Kaggle site (see link above)

-### Differences with the project contained in the repository cxr-pneumonia
+### Differences with the Project in the repository cxr-pneumonia
 The goal for the model is different.
-In the Pneumonia project the goal is to identify if a CXR contains signs of Pneumonia.
+The goal of the Pneumonia project is to identify if a CXR contains signs of Pneumonia.
-In this project the goal is to identify if the CXR contains any sign of disease.
-In other words here a negative CXR is a CXR with No Findings and a positive is a CXR with any sign of disease.
+The goal of this project is to identify if the CXR contains any sign of disease.
+Here a negative CXR is a CXR with No Findings and a positive is a CXR with any sign of disease.

-The inspiration for this work has been taken from the article:
+The inspiration for this work comes from the article:

 https://www.nature.com/articles/s41746-020-0273-z